george-nigm/Improvements-to-ML-algorithms/README.md

 This is repository of project: "Methods of detecting anomalies for improving the quality of machine learning algorithms."

 Due to the inability of anomaly detection algorithms to work with categorical values, NaNs: encoding and imputation models have been presented.
-The use of these methods is necessary for the process of anomaly detection algorithms - the study of the effect of these methods is the purpose of this research.
+The usage of these methods is necessary for the process of anomaly detection algorithms - the study of the effect of these methods is the purpose of this research.

 * * *